paranoidmail/paranoidpi/README.md

 DOWNLOAD
 ------------
-SD/MicroSD @PARANOID Pi image cae be downloaed here: [paranoid.EMAIL](http://paranoid.email/paranoidpi) Minial SD/Micro SD card size is 2GB, if card is bigger then 2GB boot script will automatically extend it to maximum size of the card.
+SD/MicroSD @PARANOID Pi image can be downloaded here: [paranoid.EMAIL](http://paranoid.email/paranoidpi) Minimal SD/Micro SD card size is 2GB, if card is bigger then 2GB boot script will automatically extend it to maximum size of the card.
 The image is compatible with Raspberry Pi 2 Model B and Raspberry Pi 1 Model B+

 LICENSE
 -------